Guest

 FAQs

-Q. Does hair type affect menopausal alopecia or other forms of age-related hair loss?
+Q: Does hair type affect age-related hair changes?

 References